ExpDev07/legacy-rp-admin/README.md

+# DISCONTINUED
+This project is continued as https://github.com/ExpDev07/legacy-rp-admin-v3.
+Direct all questions there.

+---

 # legacy-rp-admin
 A web interface written in PHP using Laravel (https://laravel.com/) to help with administrative duties at the FiveM server: Legacy Roleplay.